hivemq/mqtt-cli/docs/shell/connect.md

 ## Further Examples

-Connect a client to myHost on port 1884:
+> Connect a client to myHost on port 1884

 ```
 hivemq-cli> con -h myHost -p 1884
 ```

-Connect a client to the default host on default port using authentication:
+> Connect a client to the default host on default port using authentication

 ```
 hivemq-cli> con -u username -P password